 Part 3 of our Tanzania Itinerary: Our 5-day climb to the top of Mount Kilimanjaro

 Going on a safari was quite high on my bucket list.
 But for me, climbing Africa’s highest summit was even more exciting.
 When we flew to Dar Es Salaam, we saw the top of Kilimanjaro from the plane.
-At almost 5,000 metres high, it was at the same level than us in the plane.
+At almost 5,000 metres high, it was at the same level as us in the plane.
 Since realising that, I was quite nervous about it – especially as I felt my body weak as I was a bit sick.

 As expected, reaching the summit of Mount Kilimanjaro was a challenge.
 One of the hardest hikes I’ll ever do in my life.
 It doesn’t mean you cannot do it: it’s not technically difficult.
-But the altitude – and worse the altitude sickness – makes every step harder than it should be.
+But the altitude – and worse, the altitude sickness – makes every step harder than it should be.

 If you’re interested to read more about Kilimanjaro, I suggest reading these two articles: